tryashtar/ti84-stuff/projects/incomplete/BINARY/README.md

 This program was supposed to convert between decimal and binary numbers, but I never finished it.
 It lets you type in a number and then just says "Dunno lol".
+[NUMBASE](../../math/general/NUMBASE) works for any base.